dib-lab/2020-paper-sourmash-gather/manuscript.md

 This minimum metagenome cover can then be used as inputs for further analysis, including both taxonomic content analysis and mapping approaches.
-For taxonomic analyses, we find that this approach is competitive with other current approaches and has many additional conveniences (discussed in detail below).
+For taxonomic analyses, we find that this approach is competitive with other current approaches and has several additional conveniences (discussed in detail below).
 The comparison of hash-based estimation of containment to mapping results in Figure
-@fig:mapping suggests that this approach may be an accurate proxy for systematic mapping.
+@fig:mapping suggests that this approach is an accurate proxy for systematic mapping.

-This min-set-cov approach for assigning genomes to metagenomes using k-mers differs substantially from extant k-mer and mapping-based approaches for identifying relevant genomes.
-LCA-based approaches such as Kraken label individual k-mers based on taxonomic lineages in a database, and then use the resulting database of annotated k-mers to assign taxonomy to reads.
-Mapping- and homology-based approaches such as Diamond read mapping to genomes or read alignment to gene sequences in order to assign taxonomy and function (cite).
-These approaches typically focus on assigning *individual* k-mers or reads.
-In contrast, here we analyze the entire collection of k-mers and assigns them _in aggregate_ to the _best_ genome match.

 Our implementation of the min-set-cov algorithm in sourmash also readily supports custom reference databases as well as updating minimum set covers with the addition of new reference genomes.
-When updating set covers, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of Table @tbl:genbank-cover), while the actual calculation of the minimum set cover must be redone each time.
+When updating set covers with new reference genomes, the first stage of calculating overlaps can be updated with the new genomes (Column 2 of Table @tbl:genbank-cover), while the actual calculation of the minimum set cover must be redone each time.

-Our implementation of min-set-cov on top of _Scaled MinHash_ means that there is a loss of resolution when choosing between very closely related genomes, because the set of hashes chosen may not discriminate between them.
-This is not intrinsic to min-set-cov, however; any data structure supporting both the _containment_ $C(A, B) =
-\frac{\vert A \cap B \vert }{\vert A \vert}$ and _remove elements_ operations can be used to implement the greedy approximation algorithm (ref algorithm in results section 1).
-For example, a simple _set_
-of the $k$-mer composition of the query supports element removal, and calculating containment can be done with regular set operations.
-Approximate membership query (AMQ) sketches like the _Counting Quotient Filter_ [@doi:10.1145/3035918.3035963] can also be used, with the benefit of reduced storage and memory usage.
-Moreover, the collection of datasets can be implemented with any data structure that can do containment comparisons with the query data structure.

-The min-set-cov approach is reference-based, and hence is entirely dependent on the reference database.
-In particular, in many cases the exact reference strains present in the metagenome will not be present in the database.
-This manifests in two ways in Figure
-@fig:mapping.
-First, there is a systematic mismatch between the hash content and the mapping content (green line), because mapping software is more permissive in the face of small variants than k-mer-based exact matching.
-Moreover, many of the lower rank genomes in the plot are from the same species but different *strains* as the higher ranked genomes, suggesting that strain-specific portions of the reference are being utilized for matching at lower ranks.
-In reality, there will usually be a different mixture of strains in the metagenome than in the reference database.
-Approaches such as spacegraphcats may help resolve this by adapting old references [@doi:10.1186/s13059-020-02066-4].

 CTB TODO: